Skip to content

 Scope

 You describe the problem.
-I define exactly what's included, what's not, and what it costs.
+I define exactly what's included, what's not, and what it takes to ship.

 2